Adding content to new site

 What will be different?

-Content from across OSU Extension will be housed in one web framework (not a network of separate sites) organized around topics.
-Content will be managed by programs via content teams.
+Content from across OSU Extension are now housed in one web framework (not a network of separate sites) organized around topics.
+Educational content will be managed by programs via content teams.
 Internal content will be on a separate site.

 See strategies at a glance for details.